Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Introduction

+Because of their low refractive index \cite{Allen90,Zukic90,Kolbe92,Kolbe93,Bosch00,Quesnel00,Dumas02,Ristau02,Gunster05,Yoshida06,Yu07,Putkonen11,deMarcos17}, fluoride coatings represent an interesting option to decrease the thickness and hence the thermal noise of the high-reflection coatings of gravitational-wave detectors.
+Furthermore, because of their potentially low mechanical loss at low temperature \cite{Schwarz11}, fluorides could be a valid option especially for use at cryogenic temperatures.
+So far, however, fluoride coatings have never been considered for implementation in gravitational-wave detectors, so that a specifically oriented characterization of their properties is needed.

-Because of their low refractive index \cite{Allen90,Zukic90,Kolbe92,Kolbe93,Bosch00,Quesnel00,Dumas02,Ristau02,Gunster05,Yoshida06,Yu07,Putkonen11,deMarcos17} and potentially low mechanical loss at low temperature \cite{Schwarz11}, fluorides could be a valid option for use in cryogenic gravitational-wave detectors.
-In this paper we report on the measured optical and mechanical properties of IBS magnesium fluoride (MgF$_2$) thin films, and we discuss their use in gravitational-wave detectors in place of their current low-index silica layers.
+As a first step towards the development of coatings with low losses, in this paper we report on the optical and mechanical properties of IBS magnesium fluoride (MgF$_2$) thin films measured at ambient temperature, and we discuss their use in gravitational-wave detectors in place of their current low-index silica layers.
 As post-deposition annealing is a standard procedure to decrease coating loss angle and optical absorption, we took special care to characterize its effect on the coating properties.